-To increase privacy, buffer a prevailing wind, or simply add a homey touch, surround your yard with an ornamental and functional fence.
-This picket fence with its rounded gate will provide security for children and pets -- and be a charming addition to your yard.
+To increase privacy, buffer a prevailing wind, or simply add a homey touch, surround your yard with a pretty functional fence.
+This picket fence, with its rounded gate, provides security for children and pets while adding a charming touch to your yard.

 When planning your fence, keep in mind that many municipalities have special restrictions on fences more than 5 feet tall and maximums regarding picket spacing.
 Check for the location of underground utility lines.
 Consider renting a power auger to dig the postholes.
 Lay out the fence line, allowing 6 feet between posts.
 Place a stake where the center of each post will be.
 Choose cedar, redwood, or pressure-treated lumber.

 What You Need

 - 4' level